-Easily clip and prepare text-based research for your podcast episodes, blog posts, news stories, research papers, sales calls, or any other upcoming event.
-After installing, you may need to restart Chrome.
+Easily clip and prepare text-based research for your blog posts, news stories, research papers, sales calls, or any other upcoming event.

-If you spend any amount of time clipping online research in text form, but want the freedom of using whatever note or research app you like, HelloClips is a perfect companion.
+If you spend any amount of time clipping online research in text form, but want the freedom of using whatever note or research app you like, HelloClips is the perfect companion.

-To start using, you simply highlight the text you want on any page, right-click and select HelloClips from the pop-up context menu that appears or click the Chrome extension icon in the top right corner of your browser, then name your clip, and three things are instantly copied at once by activating the extension:
+Simply highlight the text you want on any page, right-click and select HelloClips from the pop-up context menu that appears OR click the HelloClips extension icon in the top right corner of your browser, then name your clip.
+Three things are instantly captured at once by activating the extension:

-2) the URL of the web page you're on, and
+2) The URL of the web page you're on

 You then continue clipping text research from one website to another.
-Spend 10 minutes, or an hour, or whatever amount of time researching your podcast guest.
+Spend 10 minutes, or an hour, or whatever amount of time researching your topic.
 HelloClips adds each clip to create a clean, running capture of content.

-If you're more database-minded, you can tap the download button at the bottom of the screen when clipping your last item of research and download all your clipped content as a .csv file to import into Google Sheets or any database tool, like our favorite, Airtable.
+If you're using Google Sheets or Airtable or some other database to paste your content in a more structured way, HelloClips supports this.
+You can tap the "Download CSV" button at the bottom of the screen after clipping your last item of research and the .csv file will download to your computer.
+You can import into Google Sheets or any database tool, like our favorite, Airtable.

 That's it.
 Faster research, encouraging you to do more to prepare your podcast episodes.